 In the first half of 2020, the water levels at T5 showed a high variability.
 The water level increased by 15 m in early January 2020 and decreased in late January 2020.
 This spike in water level was unrelated to the large rainfall event in February 2020.
 Since April 2020 (after Longwall 305 started), the water levels increased again, this time over a longer period and have again decreased.
 The second spike is reflected in the observations for T4, which shows a lower rise and fall at the same time.
 The broad rises in T5 water levels in 2019 and 2020 are compressive effects associated with the passage of Longwalls 304 and 305, respectively.
-During this reporting period, and after the passage of Longwall 306, the water levels at T5 showed another decrease to 182 mAHD.
+After the passage of Longwall 306, the water levels at T5 showed another decrease to 180 mAHD, before stabilising at that level in the last quarter of 2021.
+In this reporting period, water levels increased in the first half before decreasing from May 2022 onwards, after the passage of Longwall 307.
 This is indicative of a mining effect associated with shallow tensile cracking above the eastern edge of the longwall panel.
 Although there appears to be a permanent lowering of the water table at this site due to mining, a positive hydraulic gradient towards the reservoir is maintained (Appendices C1 and C2).

 Bore T6 lies on the western side of Woronora Reservoir at a higher elevation than the eastern transect.
 Unlike the eastern bores T1 to T5, it responds readily to rainfall recharge and its dynamics closely correlate with the rainfall trends; it followed the rainfall pattern during the reporting period (Appendices C1 and C2).
+In July 2022, data was not recorded in T6, after which a reduction in groundwater data is seen.
+The reason for this jump in level is unknown but it is interpreted that this is down to a malfunction of the logger.
+This will be validated with future monitoring data.